Glazes From A

 Contributing Editor: Lynnette Hesser

 This book is wonderful for the hobby potter or ceramic artist in the home studio and excellent for use by professors for their students while teaching classes on glazing and glaze development in the university, school, or group studio setting.
 The book is printed on water-resistant paper and is spiral bound to remain open easily.

 please call: 256.435.4105 or 256.452.8213

-If we are unable to answer the phone, please leave a message with a convenient time for us to return your call, repeat your name, and your phone number.
+If we are unable to answer the phone, please leave a message with a convenient time for us to return your call and repeat your name and phone number.
 The book costs $35.00 for USA customers, $65.00 for Canada, $75 for Mexico, and the price is determined for all other international customers.
 Lynnette will email an online invoice from SquareUp.com and will send a physical receipt of

 receipt of payment along with your new book.
 She will email you your USPS Media Mail tracking number or customs number.
 We also like to find out how you heard about the book along with what type of clay work you do so we can best help you on your way to achieving your glazing goals.